 Nurse Practitioner Courses and Classes Overview

-Regardless of the nursing specialty one chooses, nurse practitioner programs share some core coursework, such as research methods, statistics, healthcare ethics, anatomy, physiology and pathophysiology.
-Pharmacology is studied to prepare students to prescribe medications for health conditions.
-After completing their core courses, students take courses in their specialty.
-They also do a practicum in which they apply all of what they learned by working with patients.
+After completing core courses, students take courses in their preferred specialty.
+They also do a practicum in which they apply what they have learned as they work with patients.
 Graduates usually have to get certified to work in their state as a nurse practitioner.
-Certification in a specialty may also be necessary for licensure.
+Certification in a specialty area may also be necessary for licensure.

 Roles and Responsibilities

 This course covers the roles and responsibilities of the nurse practitioner in augmenting client health and health services.
-Students examine the history of nurse practitioners, client relations and legal and ethical considerations.
-Aspiring nurse practitioners learn about interdisciplinary teams, health policy formation and political strategies.
+Students examine the history of nurse practitioners, client relations, as well as legal and ethical considerations.
+Aspiring nurse practitioners learn about interdisciplinary teams, health policy formation, and political strategies.
 This course can sometimes be incorporated into other courses in the program.

 Taken towards the end of a nurse practitioner program, students learn about the therapeutic uses and effects of drugs for primary health care.
 Students learn about common medications and explore adverse effects and alternatives to drug therapy.
 Students learn how to write prescriptions that meet state and federal standards.